 MARINATE Combine lamb chops, wine, garlic and rosemary in a large plastic bag or a shallow glass or ceramic pan (not metal).
 Let marinate for one to twelve hours (even 30 minutes makes a big difference), turning occasionally if possible.
 If cooking in an hour, the meat can marinate on the counter, otherwise, it should marinate in the refrigerator.

 BRING TO ROOM TEMPERATURE Drain and discard the marinade.
 If needed, let lamb chops come to room temperature, about 20 minutes.
-While meat warms up, preheat oven to 400F.
+While meat warms up, heat oven to 400F/200C.

 SEAR In a cast iron or heavy oven-safe skillet, heat olive oil until shimmery.
 (The skillet is hot enough when water flicked off your fingertips sizzles.)

 BAKE Place chops in the oven and bake for 7 - 8 minutes for rare to medium rare.
-Watch the meat – thickness, how cooked they got in the skillet, all these will make a difference.
-But I have to tell you, 3 minutes a side and 7 to 8 minutes, the timing has produced one perfect lamb chop after another.
+Watch the meat – thickness, how cooked they got in the skillet, all these will make a difference with the timing.
+But I have to tell you, 3 minutes per side plus 7 to 8 minutes in the oven, the timing has produced one perfect lamb chop after another.

 ALANNA's TIPS Two easy ways to make meat look even more appetizing.
 First, use a grill pan when searing the meat.
 Second, put a little "brown" (almost a burn) on the exterior by using a slightly hotter skillet when searing or by putting under the broiler for a minute just before serving.